 Diane Fulton Part-time Faculty, Applied Human Sciences

 Diane Fulton is a part-time faculty member in the Department of Applied Human Science at Concordia University.
-Diane is also a faculty member for the Personal and Professional Coach Certificate (PPCC) program - Concordia University.
+Diane was also a faculty member for the Personal and Professional Coach Certificate (PPCC) program - Concordia University.
 She is a certified professional Coach.

 Diane has over 30 years of experience as both a practitioner and an educator.
 As a practitioner, Diane works as a coach, process consultant, facilitator, trainer, educator and researcher across a wide range of industries such as education, manufacturing, service, and technology in the public, private, and non-profit sectors.
 As an educator and part-time faculty member at Concordia University, Diane uses adult learning principles in combination with an experiential learning approach and process facilitation to teach people how to use self as an instrument for change.